Why You Never Read Your "Read Later" Articles - How Saving Tricks Your Brain Into Feeling Done

 "This article looks interesting.
 I'll read it later."
 You bookmark it.
 "This video looks good.
 I'll watch it later."
 You add it to your playlist.
 "This recipe looks great.
 I'll make it sometime."
 You take a screenshot.
 And then you never open any of them again.

 If this sounds familiar, you're not alone.
-According to Pocket (a read-later service) statistics, only about 40% of saved articles are actually read.
-The remaining 60% sleep forever in digital limbo.
+According to Pocket (a read-later service) statistics, only a fraction of saved articles are actually read.
+The vast majority sleep forever in digital limbo.
 Your bookmark folder is a graveyard of unread articles.

 The Moment You Save It, You Feel Like You've Read It